2021 Laptop Program Information

 Sure.
-Third party software legally purchased by, or allowed to Design Students, and can be installed at during or after the program.
-Design Laptop Support will assist in any way we can, but can’t guarantee support for third party software licenses outside the scope of the Laptop Program.
+You will be a local administrator on the machine with full access.
+Third-party software legally purchased by you or provided by your department can be installed at your discretion during or after the contract term.
+We will assist in any way we can, but we can’t guarantee support for third-party software licenses outside the scope of the Design Laptop Program.

-Graphic Design and some Fine Arts users tend to prefer Apple’s Mac OS X platform, but there is not an official preference specified, and the configuration is up to the user’s choice.
+Graphic Design and some Integrated Studio Arts users tend to prefer Apple’s Mac OS X platform, but there is not an official preference specified, and the configuration is the user’s choice.

-At the end of the contract term (three years) participants will have fully paid off the machine, accessories, and software packages included in the purchase price.
-After paying a small transfer fee ($5.00), the machine will belong to that person.
+At the end of the contract term (3 years) you will have fully paid off the machine, accessories and software packages included in the purchase price.
+After paying a small transfer fee ($5), the machine’s ownership will be transferred to you.

-What happens if I need longer than 3 years to complete my degree?
+What happens if I need longer than three years to complete my degree?